kennygrant/bestiary/servers.md

 }
 ```

 If you want to store information in cookies you should try to keep it limited, and encrypt the information stored, as it is stored on the client machine outside your control.

-The [gorilla/sessions](http://www.gorillatoolkit.org/pkg/sessions) package allows you to use encrypted cookies.
+The [gorilla/sessions](http://www.gorillatoolkit.org/pkg/sessions) package allows you to use encrypted cookies and store session-specific information.

 ## Making http requests